 Reduce risk tied to data-bearing devices

-Maintain chain of custody expectations
+Maintain chain-of-custody expectations

 Support vendor documentation requirements for audits

-Keep outcomes consistent across refresh cycles
+Keep outcomes consistent across refresh cycles and location changes

 Clear pickup coordination and scope confirmation